trouni/workshop-vuejs-todo/README.md

 This workshop will teach you how to build <a href="https://trouni-vue-task-manager.netlify.app/" target="_blank">this simple Todo app</a>.

-Note: the slide version of this workshop is available <a href="https://slides.trouni.com/?src=trouni/workshop-vuejs-todo" target="_blank">here</a>
+Note: the slide version of this workshop is available [here](https://slides.trouni.com/?src=trouni/workshop-vuejs-todo).

 ---